It is not an easy thing to acknowledge that you have a toxic family member.

 I responded that I was not ignoring her, but every time we spoke, the conversation deteriorated into an argument over how I wronged her.

-I even went so far as to tell her that the constant battles we get in are detrimental to my mental health.
+I even went so far as to tell her that the constant battles we get into are detrimental to my mental health.

 She responded by asking me if I thought it was pleasant for her not to know what was going on.